mattrodosky/project-3/README.md

 ### Refactored Application
 Application uses a gradio frontside incorportated with a model trained off of [this dataset](AkashPS11/recipes_data_food.com).
-Receipes are normalized and cleaned so that ingredients, quantities, and units become standardized.
-Taking this model, our application utilizes
+Ingredients are normalized and cleaned so that ingredients, quantities, and units become standardized, and the model is trained to link recipe names with the ingredients.
+After this, a json with ingredients can be supplied and used to find recipes to make.
+In the second step of this model, a recipe name is provided and used to determine the steps to create that recipe.
-#### FINSISH WHEN APP ~DONE

 ## Setting up the Environment
 [Install Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html#)